raahulmahto/Backgroundchange/README.md

 # Backgroundchange
-this is a beginner friendly project to change background color with settimeout
+this is a beginner friendly project to change background color with settimeinterval